Black's Beautiful Books is the name of a series of illustrated books published at the beginning of the

 which at the time were reserved only to very expensive books.

 The books were dedicated to London and the British countryside, foreign countries, birds and a few contemporary painters.
-Italy was represented in the series by seven titles: Florence and some Tuscan Cities, The Italian Lakes, Naples, The Riviera, Rome, Sicily and Venice.
-The illustrations of Rome and Sicily were commissioned to Alberto Pisa, an Italian painter who lived and worked in London.
+Italy was represented in the series by eight titles: Florence and some Tuscan Cities, The Italian Lakes, Naples, Pompeii, The Riviera, Rome, Sicily and Venice.
+The illustrations of Rome, Pompeii and Sicily were commissioned to Alberto Pisa, an Italian painter who lived and worked in London.
 His views of Rome and its environs show that he had clearly in mind what were the expectations of an armchair traveller sitting in a Mayfair club.

 He highlighted the centenarian cypresses in the lower part of the gardens.

 Villa d'Este is known for its many fountains and there is water everywhere in the gardens: nevertheless, Pisa painted a woman carrying water on her head; he was aware that the reader of the book was interested in seeing a highly popular picturesque image of Italy and would not have queried its likelihood.

 Another way to give a Roman flavour to an image was to portray in it a member of the clergy.
 In this illustration of Villa d'Este, Pisa portrayed a cardinal walking in the gardens with a priest.
 The red dress of the cardinal is the focal point of the painting.
 As a matter of fact the villa was leased in 1851 to Cardinal Gustav Adolf von Hohenlohe-Schillingsfürst, who carried out the first restorations of the gardens and lived there until his death in 1896.